robert-mcknight/citx1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 ### Question 1.
 Look at the exploit code to find the flag
 Take a look at the code in the Python script `exploit.py`.

-It takes two arguments, the address of the emulation and the file on the router you want to look at.
+It takes two arguments, the address of the router and the file on the router you want to look at.
 It then copies that file into a "Test.html" file.
 Note that the script could be changed to instead insert a backdoor into the router and then gain access to the network that the router is connected to (but that is outside the scope of this unit).

 Flag: Inspect the exploit code carefully to find the flag or Run `exploit.py` and pass the argument `flag.txt` to reveal it.